fb-pixel

 Differences between generational needs

-• 61% of Generation X, and 55% of Millennials think team consensus is important
+• 61 per cent of generation X, and 55 per cent of millennials think team consensus is important

 Across the generations, happiness at work means different things to different people.
-18-34-year-olds want to feel appreciated, have pride in the organisation and a feel sense of accomplishment are the top three factors.
-For 55+-year-olds, being treated with fairness and respect, feeling appreciated and good team management are at the top of their lists.
+18- to 34-year-olds want to feel appreciated, have pride in the organisation and a feel sense of accomplishment are the top three factors.
+For those aged over 55, being treated with fairness and respect, feeling appreciated and good team management are at the top of their lists.

-Having grown up with the internet, it’s no secret that Gen Y and Z are digitally native.
+Having grown up with the internet, it’s no secret that gen Y and Z are digitally native.
 Where their older counterparts may fall short of grasping all digital changes, seven in 10 managers feel these younger generations are equipped with the skills the older generations are not.
-In fact, 40% of employers admit to relying on younger employees and graduates for their digital skills.
+In fact, 40 per cent of employers admit to relying on younger employees and graduates for their digital skills.

 What do the generations have in common?